 French Renaissance treatises concerned with musical instruments are limited in number, yet all extant instrumental treatises mention the use of five-string viols tuned in fourths.
-Details about these viols across both contemporary sixteenth-century sources and seventeenth-century retrospective musings about these earlier instruments are remarkably consistent.
-These sources confirm the tuning schemes of consorts of viols, provide important technical advice, and clarify the multitude of social uses of these viols.
+Details about these viols across both contemporary sixteenth-century sources and seventeenth-century retrospective musings are remarkably consistent.
+These sources confirm the tuning schemes of consorts of viols, provide technical advice, and clarify the multitude of social uses of these viols.
 In sixteenth-century France, the playing of the viol begins to spread to amateur musicians, as evidenced by the publication of Claude Gervaise’s Premier Livre de violle (Paris, c.
 1547, now lost; 2nd ed.
 1554, now lost) and Philibert Jambe de Fer’s L’Épitome musical (Lyons, 1556).
-Still in the sixteenth century, Samuel Mareschall published his Porta Musices (Basle, 1589), which also discusses five-string viols and provides a second system of tuning for consorts.
+Still in the sixteenth century, Samuel Mareschall published his Porta Musices (Basle, 1589), which also discusses five-string viols and provides a variation on Jambe de Fer’s system of tuning for consorts.
 Pierre Trichet’s manuscript Traité des instruments de musique (Bordeaux, c.
 1640) suggests that French five-string viols tuned in fourths survived further into the seventeenth century than previously believed alongside Italian/English six-string viols tuned like a lute.
 Finally, in the seventeenth century, two retrospective accounts mention the early form of the viol in France—Marin Mersenne’s Harmonie Universelle (Paris, 1636) and Jean Rousseau’s Traité de la Viole (Paris, 1687).

 Claude Gervaise published his tutor for the viol—Premier Livre de violle contenant dix chansons avec l’introduction de l’acordes, et apliquer les doits selon la manière qu’on a acoutume de joüer, le tout de la composition de Claude Gervaise—around 1547.1Little is known today of Gervaise’s biography except that he composed chansons and instrumental dance music, and he worked as an arranger and editor for the music publisher Pierre Attaignant.
 See Lawrence F. Bernstein, “Claude Gervaise as Chanson Composer.”
 Journal of the American Musicological Society Vol. 18, no. 3 (Autumn, 1965): 359-381.
 BnF NAF ms. 12111 “Répertoire alphabétique de noms d’artistes et artisans, des XVIe, XVIIe et XVIIIe siècles, relevés dans les anciens registres de l’État civil parisien par le marquis Léon de Laborde, dit “Fichier Laborde”.
 LXXIV Gerc-Girard. — 29740-30186″ refers to Gervaise as a Parisian “musicien compositeur,” and notes his wife’s name, Marguerite Perrin, and the baptism of their son Noël on 01 August 1555.
 This document names one of Noël’s god parents as Julien Le Maitre, an oboist and violinist also in the service of the court of François I. Although unfortunately no known exemplar survives, we know of some of its contents because the composer and bibliophile Sébastien de Brossard owned a copy of the second edition.
 In a catalog of his extensive music library created in 1724, Brossard documented his ownership of the second edition of Gervaise’s tutor, which was published by Marie Lescallopier-Attaingnant, the widow of the recently deceased Parisian music publisher Pierre Attaignant.